OVERVIEW

 How to Become a Patient Advocate?

-The route to becoming a patient advocate isn’t as uniformly defined as other certified or licensed careers like becoming a nurse or teacher.
-Many careers—especially healthcare careers—require some combination of formal education and certification, but as is, there are no national or state standards required for patient advocates.
-However, just because there aren’t any definitive universal standards doesn’t mean that you automatically have the credentials to become a patient advocate.
-Below are some methods for obtaining the necessary skills for a career as a patient advocate.
+The route to becoming a patient advocate isn’t as uniformly defined as other certified or licensed careers, like teaching.
+Many careers—especially healthcare careers—require some combination of formal education and certification, but right now, there are no national or state standards required for patient advocates.
+However, there are skills and knowledge that are critical for this role.

 Best Degrees for a Patient Advocate